-Prior to New Gold owning the Mesquite Mine, Newmont Mining Corporation ("Newmont") prepared the "Mesquite Mine Closure and Reclamation Plan" for the Mesquite Mine Expansion in November 1998, which is included as Appendix B to the "Plan of Operations for Proposed Mesquite Mine Expansion".
-The "Mesquite Mine Closure and Reclamation Plan" complies with the California Code of Regulations, BLM guidelines, the California Surface Mining and Reclamation Act ("SMARA"), and the Conditional Use Permit for the Mesquite Mine.
+The Consolidated Reclamation Plan complies with the California Code of Regulations, BLM guidelines, the California Surface Mining and Reclamation Act ("SMARA") and the Conditional Use Permit for the Mesquite Mine, as do the three separate closure and reclamation plans.
 Additionally, closure items comply with heap leach closure requirements specified by the Waste Discharge Requirements.